Key to Tasmanian Dicots

 Back

-DIFFERENCES BETWEEN DICOTS, MONOCOTS, CONIFERS, FERNS AND FERN ALLIES
+DIFFERENCES BETWEEN DICOTS, MONOCOTS, CONIFERS, FERNS AND FERN ALLIES, MOSSES AND LIVERWORTS

-These six groups are usually immediately recognisable but they are so large and variable that it is difficult to write a sensible key to discriminate them.
+These six groups are usually immediately recognisable but each is so large and variable that it is difficult to write a sensible key to discriminate them.
 However these notes will help identify which group any particular plant belongs to.
-A note for more taxonomically minded readers: as a matter of convenience, I have used old-fashioned definitions of monocots and dicots.
-Thus Hydatellaceae are included as monocots, and Atherospermataceae, Lauraceae and Winteraceae are included as dicots even though none of these families is closely related to the true monocots and eudicots.
+A note for more taxonomically minded readers: as a matter of convenience, I have used old-fashioned definitions of monocots and dicots: Hydatellaceae are included as monocots, and Atherospermataceae, Lauraceae and Winteraceae are included as dicots, even though none of these families is closely related to the true monocots and eudicots.

-The mosses and liverworts are all small (sometimes very small plants) which do not produce flowers.
+The mosses and liverworts are all small (sometimes very small) plants which do not produce flowers.
 The key features of liverworts are that they are either thallose (lacking leaves, instead with flat layers of tissue for photosynthesis) or leafy, with leaves arranged in two or three rows.
 The leaves do not have true midribs (although a few genera, including Bazzania, have a differentiated band of cells in the mid lamina), and are often lobed or with distinct teeth.
 The capsules are short lived, with slender stalks.
+They open longitudinally.

-The mosses are often a little more robust and have leaves.
+The mosses have leaves but are often a little more robust than leafy liverworts.
 The leaves are unlobed (but Fissidens species have a large wing on the back of the midrib), often have midribs, and are usually spirally arranged, less commonly in four or five rows, only occasionally in three rows (e.g. Cyathophorum).
 The capsules are typically robust, and often persist for months.
+The capsules of most mosses have a cap on top that is shed to allow the capsule to open.

-Most ferns and fern allies (a grab bag term that includes for Tasmania, the lycopods and Tmesipteris) are usually obvious.
+Most ferns and fern allies (a grab bag term that, in Tasmania, includes the lycopods and Tmesipteris) are usually obvious.
 In difficult cases, key points are that they produce spores (and not pollen or seeds), either on the underside of the leaves (most ferns), in cones (many lycopods) or in or near the axils of the leaves (Tmesipteris, Isoetes, Huperzia and Selaginella).
-Aquatics may be confusing (Marsilea has clover-like leaves, Isoetescan look a little like a tufted grass or rush, Azolla could be confused with a pond-weed).
+Aquatics may be confusing (Marsilea has clover-like leaves, Isoetes can look a little like a tufted grass or rush, Azolla could be confused with a pond-weed).

-The conifers have single-veined leaves that are often scale-like, although in Phyllocladus these have been fused into broad, flattened photosynthetic stems.
-In Podocarpus, the leaves are flat and can be up to 3-4mm wide, but the leaves of all the other conifers are less than 1mm wide.
+The conifers have single-veined leaves that are often scale-like, although in Phyllocladus these have been fused into broad, flattened photosynthetic stems, and in Podocarpus, the leaves are flat and can be up to 3-4mm wide, but the leaves of all the other conifers are less than 1mm wide.

 The dicots and monocots have leaves with many veins (although this may be hard to see).
 Some dicots and monocots have scale like leaves (e.g. Allocasuarina, Santalaceae, Asparagus).